ivangfr/springboot-kong-plugins/README.md

   ```
   ./init-environment.sh
   ```
-  > **Note:** `simple-service` application is running as a Docker container.
+  > **Note**: `simple-service` application is running as a Docker container.
 The container does not expose any port to HOST machine.
 So, it cannot be accessed directly, forcing the caller to use `Kong` as gateway server in order to access it.

 ## Import OpenLDAP Users